PrestaShop/prestashop.github.io/news/_posts/releases/2020-11-03-prestashop-1-7-7-0-rc-release.md

 - [Automated UI Tests Tutorial](https://build.prestashop.com/news/how-to-write-a-new-ui-test/)

 ## Known issues

+The following issues are not considered edge cases and won't block the release of a stable version.
+They will be fixed in the next patch version.

 **Order back-office**
 - [Incorrect Total's product line when Round type = "Round on each item"](https://github.com/PrestaShop/PrestaShop/issues/21708)